namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 I consider my "primary" languages to be Python and C/C++.
 I use both of these languages at work and in my personal projects.
 The other languages I know, I consider to be "tertiary" languages.
-These are languages I've done a few projects or work in but I don't regularly use them.
+These are languages I've done a few projects in but I don't regularly use them.
 What I'd like to do is add a "secondary" language to my skillset.
-This would be a language I don't use with extreme regularity or for work (where I don't necessarily have choice), but a language I pay attention to and try to use semi-frequently.
-This language would ideally be useful in areas or aspects that Python and C/C++ don't cover.
-A secondary language would require an ongoing maintenace commitment which is why it's not a trivial decision or one I can simply select easily.
+This would be a language I don't use with extreme regularity , but a language I pay attention to and try to use semi-frequently.
+This language would ideally be useful in areas that Python and C/C++ don't cover.
+A secondary language would require an ongoing maintenance commitment which is why it's not a trivial decision.

 I actually tried adding Haskell as a secondary language in the past.
 I had heard a lot of good things about Haskell and was interested in trying it out.
 I learned about it through this [book](http://learnyouahaskell.com).
 It introduced a lot of interesting ideas and I was initially excited to use it more.
+I decided I would implement this blog using Hakyll, a static site generator in Haskell.
+However, like
-I decided I would implement this blog using Hakyll.
-However, like most of my side projects, I worked on it infrequently.
+most of my side projects, I worked on it infrequently.
 Because Haskell is so different from Python and C++ I usually spent my time "working" on my blog instead on Haskell review.
 Which I then forgot when I came back to it.
 Obviously, I got nothing done and decided